 The second example is the UK's extension of royalty withholding tax.
 In particular, this will now effectively have extra-territorial scope in some circumstances: where the way in which sales are made in the UK creates an actual PE or, in DPT terms, an "avoided" PE, IP royalties paid out of (say) the European hub for sales activities will be treated for the purposes of UK withholding tax as having been paid out of the UK, to the extent it is "just and reasonable" to do so.
+A further extension of royalty withholding tax is planned for inclusion in Finance Bill 2019.
+If enacted, this will require deduction of income tax at source in respect of royalty payments made to low or no tax jurisdictions in connection with sales to UK customers.
+The rules, which will also apply to payments for certain other rights, will apply regardless of where the payer is located.

 A third example is the anti-hybrids regime.
-The UK has implemented very broad rules which, because of the absence of a motive test or a UK tax benefit test, means that third-party, commercially motivated, transactions are potentially within scope.
+The UK has implemented very broad rules which, because of the absence of a motive test or a UK tax benefit test, means that third-party, commercially motivated transactions are potentially within scope.